CAS Former Director Tim Oakes discusses Chinese urbanization at the 2018 Nazarbayev University China Forum, Astana, Kazakhstan.

 Dr. Tim Oakes discusses how his passion for learning about China and its citizens has helped him cultivate long-lasting connections for his research.

-Tim Oakes is Professor of Geography and Director of the Center for Asian Studies at the University of Colorado at Boulder.
+Tim Oakes is Professor of Geography and former Director of the Center for Asian Studies at the University of Colorado at Boulder.
 Currently he also holds positions as Visiting Professor at Guizhou Minzu University in Guiyang, China, and Wageningen University, Netherlands.
 Oakes received his B.A. in Chinese literature from Colby College, and M.A. and Ph.D. degrees in Geography from the University of Washington.
 Oakes teaches courses on the geography of China, cultural geography, development geography, qualitative field methods, and world regional geography.
 His research lies at the juncture of human geography, contemporary China studies and critical tourism studies, and has established a path of distinctive understanding about the new cultural landscape in China, with particular concern for different ways that governments harness symbolic culture and social life for economic development.
 The author of Tourism and Modernity in China (1998), his many publications also include Faiths on Display: Religion, Tourism, and the Chinese State (2010) and Translocal China: Linkages, Identities, and the Reimagining of Space (2006).
 His journal articles appear in the Journal of Asian Studies, China Quarterly, Modern China, and positions: east asia cultures critique, among others.

 CAS Faculty Interview: Dr. Jennifer Fluri